Abraham Palacci: Succession

 Youngest brother Joseph Palacci was to succeed his brothers as grand rabbi but proved too young (under seventy-five) under current law.
 Instead, Solomon, one of Abraham's sons, was nominated to succeed.
 Due to Solomon's credentials (weak in scholarship, discordant in community), tension arose, and Joseph Eli (died 1906) was nominated.
-To end the dispute, Solomon received another position in the rabbinate and Joseph Eli succeeded briefly (1899-1900).
+To end the dispute, Solomon received another position in the rabbinate and Joseph Eli succeeded briefly (1899–1900).
 Finally, Joseph ben Samuel Bensenior (1837–1913) succeeded as grand rabbi in December 1900.

 Synagogue

-A synagogue in Izmir is named after him (Beth Hillel Synagogue according to Shaw, Beyt Hillel Pallache according to Lewental) or his son Abraham.
+A synagogue in İzmir is named after him (Beth Hillel Synagogue according to Shaw, Beyt Hillel Pallache according to Lewental) or his son Abraham.

-According to Jewish Izmir Heritage, "In the 19th century, Rabbi Avraham Palache founded in his home a synagogue named Beit Hillel, after the philanthropist from Bucharest who supported the publication of Rabbi Palache's books.
+According to Jewish İzmir Heritage, "In the 19th century, Rabbi Avraham Palache founded in his home a synagogue named Beit Hillel, after the philanthropist from Bucharest who supported the publication of Rabbi Palache's books.
 However, the name 'Avraham Palache Synagogue' was also used by the community."
-This synagogue forms a cluster of eight extant (from a recorded peak of 34 in the 19th Century), all adjacent or in the Kemeraltı Çaršisi (Kemeraltı marketplace) in Izmir.
-The heritage organization states, "Izmir is the only city in the world in which an unusual cluster of synagogues bearing a typical medieval Spanish architectural style is preserved ...[and] creating an historical architectural complex unique in the world."
+This synagogue forms a cluster of eight extant (from a recorded peak of 34 in the 19th century), all adjacent or in the Kemeraltı Çaršisi (Kemeraltı marketplace) in İzmir.
+The heritage organization states, "İzmir is the only city in the world in which an unusual cluster of synagogues bearing a typical medieval Spanish architectural style is preserved ...[and] creating an historical architectural complex unique in the world."

 In its record, Journey into Jewish Heritage calls the Beit Hillel synagogue "Avraham Palaggi's synagogue" but then states that "the synagogue was founded by Palaggi Family in 1840" and that Rav Avraham Palaggi "used" it.
 "The building had been used as a synagogue and a Beit Midrash.
 The synagogue has not been used since 1960's."
 It concludes, "The synagogue was founded by the Palaggi family and is therefore very important."

 Works

-Twenty books by Palacci remain in print; other writings burned in a great fire in Izmir (which also burned his father's manuscripts).
+Twenty books by Palacci remain in print; other writings burned in a great fire in İzmir (which also burned his father's manuscripts).

 Like his father, Palacci put his name "Abraham" into the names of most of his books, which also use verses from Genesis in which God remembered Abraham.